ant-design/ant-design/docs/spec/icon.en-US.md

 title: Icons
 ---

 An icon is a graphical representation of meaning.
 Icons can be used to express actions, state, and even to categorize data.
-Ant Design's icons adhere to the following two principles and are designed for cross-platform consistency:
+Infra Design's icons adhere to the following two principles and are designed for cross-platform consistency:

 - Graphics that are clear, intuitive, and simple enjoy a higher degree of recognition and are more easily understood
 - All icons in the user interface should be consistent in style (detail design, perspective, stroke weight, etc.)